Which medications are considered drugs? – Effects, risks and dependence explained

 1. Opioid painkillers

-Examples: Oxycodone, morphine, fentanyl, hydrocodone
+Examples: oxycodone, morphine, fentanyl, hydrocodone

 Effect: strong pain relief, euphoria